indianakernick/STELA/README.md

    * All steps of the compilation are exposed (lexer tokens, AST, symbol table, bytecode) but if you just want to `compile(source)` and `run(bytecode)` then that's all you have to do.
    * Reflection facilities are built-in so binding your C++ classes to STELA couldn't be easier.
  * __Minimal__
    * I see something quite wrong with the standard library being part of the language.
-The standard library should be implemented in the language itself with a few compiler hooks where necessary.
-For example, `std::initilizer_list` can't quite be implemented in pure C++.
-It needs a little help from the compiler.
+The standard library should be implemented in the language itself.
    * All of the necessary tools for implementing the standard library are provided without exposing dangerous things like pointers or manual memory management.
-   * A simple language that isn't interwoven with a standard library is a bit easier to parse.

-This language is sounding quite ambitious!
-There probably won't be a working prototype until the end of the year.

 ### File Extension
 `.stela` or `.ste` (if the filesystem limits extensions to three characters).